 Before proceeding with the installation make sure that wall is plastered and finished, planar, free of irregularities, dry, not subject to rising damp, free of efflorescence and molds.

-If going to install AEROGEL-HF on an old plaster, make sure that well anchored; otherwise relevant irregularities must be removed and restored.
+If going to install AEROGEL A2f on an old plaster, make sure that well anchored; otherwise relevant irregularities must be removed and restored.
 Old paint as long as healthy and well anchored can be not removed.

 Uneven walls or parts, deteriorated or inconsistent, could compromise the seal of the anchors.
 In this situation it is advisable to perform some tests at different points and study results.

-AEROGEL-HF must be installed in adherence to the wall, without the need of substructure, unless this is not required by the intervention specificity.
+AEROGEL A2f may be installed on sipport frame or in adherence to the wall without the need of support frame.
 Maximum height of the counter-wall must not exceed 3,5 mt.